Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/08-child-components/game-catalog/README.md

 </div>
 ```

 ### Step 7.
+Where is the filtering value?

 To filter our list of games, the GameListComponent needs the Filter by value, but only the child component has the user-entered value from the Filter by box.

 * The parent _GameListComponent_ needs to get that value from the child component.